hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 :::{note}
 :name: output-type-caveats

-The model output type ids have different caveats depending on the `output_type`:
+The model output type IDs have different caveats depending on the `output_type`:

 `mean` and `median`
 : Point estimates do not have an `output_type_id` because you can only have one